The main content area

 Content of the Survey

-Data collection is based on face-to-face interviews with mothers or primary caregivers, covering a wide range of information about social and physical exposures of the children in relation to family, neighborhood and institutions such as child care.
+Data were collected by face-to-face interviews with mothers or primary caregivers.
+The content of the questionnaire covers a wide range of information about social and physical exposures of the children in relation to family, neighborhood and institutions such as child care.
 Children’s wellbeing, including physical growth, psychosocial development and health conditions, is also recorded at each survey.